Nallamala Hills: Flora and fauna

 These hills are almost completely covered with open jungle.
 Lack of water prevents the growth of large trees and the prevalent vegetation consists of dry deciduous forest with the trees Terminalia, Hardwickia and Pterocarpus predominant.
 Agriculture is almost non existent apart from isolated patches near villages where subsistence farming is practiced.
 The Nallamala Forests are probably the largest stretch of undisturbed forest in South India apart from the Western Ghats and were particularly rich in game till the 1970s.
 A large part of the forest is a part of the Nagarjunsagar-Srisailam Tiger Reserve that has a viable tiger population.
 Leopard sightings too are not uncommon.
 Many of the adventures of the popular wildlife writer, Kenneth Anderson are set in these forests.

 Population

 The uneven terrain and the scarcity of water has prevented the growth of any large cities in this region.
-Kurnool is the largest city in this region with Nandyal being the second largest and little nearer than Kurnool to the forest.
+Nandyal is the largest city in this region.
 The indigenous population consists of the Chenchus, a forest dwelling tribe who have remained cut off from the modern world even today.
 Farming is the primary occupation of the people in the plateaus while the Chenchus are still hunter gatherers.

 The hills were a hotbed of Naxal activities until recently.
-They once kidnapped young children.
+They once kidnapped young children (evidence?).
 Police action since 2005 has all but cleared the forest of them.